Thanksgiving With the Step-Kids

 Put kids first: Your concern should always be the children, first, especially if they are still young and your marriage to their biological parent is still new.
 Transitions and change are rarely easy for kids and they are more than likely still adjusting to their new blended families.
 They may be hearing negativity from several angles and are learning how to deal with that.
 Always be a listener if needed and a shoulder to cry on.
 Be patient and you will build relationships with your step-kids that are special and wonderful in their own right.

-If you have questions regarding holiday parenting time or your custody or parenting time arrangements with your ex, please contact us to schedule your free consultation with one of our experienced family law attorneys.
+If you have questions regarding holiday parenting time or your custody or parenting time arrangements with your ex, please contact us to schedule your initial consultation with one of our experienced family law attorneys.

 Why Creating a Holiday Parenting Time Plan Can Be a Good Idea